justprateek/medic_bot/data/nlu/nlu-med.md

 - I need your help
 - help
 - need to ask question
 - a question
 - want to consult with   please help me urgently
 - question
-- question
 - want to ask
 - ask
-- a question
 - or want Quick Assistance
 - I want you to answer me
 - answer